DPDK/dpdk/doc/guides/nics/mlx5.rst

 - Flows with a VXLAN Network Identifier equal (or ends to be equal) to 0 are not supported.

-- VXLAN TSO and checksum offloads are not supported on VM.

 - L3 VXLAN and VXLAN-GPE tunnels cannot be supported together with MPLSoGRE and MPLSoUDP.

 - Match on Geneve header supports the following fields only: